 A Peer-Teaching Webinar Series

-Join us as we explore twelve different healing gestures over six hour-long webinar sessions.
-We will work out of Markus Sommer's book Healing Plants: Herbal Remedies from Traditional to Anthroposophical Medicine.
-This next year we will explore Plantain, Horsetail, St. John's Wort, Elder, Lime (Linden), Thistle, Coneflower (Echinacea), Lemon Balm, Rosemary, Rose, Gentian, Arnica and Calendula (Arnica and Calendula will be looked at as a pair).
+Join us for Year Two as we explore twelve different healing gestures over six hour-long webinar sessions.
+We will continue to work out of Markus Sommer's book Healing Plants: Herbal Remedies from Traditional to Anthroposophical Medicine.
+Year Two will explore Plantain, Horsetail, St. John's Wort, Elder, Lime (Linden), Thistle, Coneflower (Echinacea), Lemon Balm, Rosemary, Rose, Gentian, Arnica and Calendula (Arnica and Calendula will be looked at as a pair).

 The course meets the first Thursday of the month, October 2017 to March 2018 at 8:30pm EST / 7:30 CST / 6:30 MST / 5:30 PST, with each session lasting about 60 minutes.
 Calls are recorded and made available for later listening.
-Open online registration, with discounted tuition offered to PAAM and AAMTA members, will be made available August 1st.
+Open online registration, with discounted tuition offered to PAAM and AAMTA members, will remain open through February 2018.

 *This is a great introductory activity for pre-med, medical students and residents; tuition discounts are available.